Level Mountain: Bimodal stratovolcano stage

 A second stage of volcanic activity 7.1 to 5.3 million years ago produced peralkaline, metaluminous, (Note: Metaluminous pertains to magmatic rocks that have a molar proportion of aluminum oxide lower than the combination of calcium oxide, sodium oxide and potassium oxide.) supersaturated and undersaturated lavas from several vents.
 This tremendous variation in the erupted magmas and influence of adjacent vents gave rise to a high and voluminous bimodal stratovolcano located centrally atop the shield.
-Mapping indicates the headwaters of Kakuchuya Creek were the site of this large stratovolcano and that it grew greater than 2500 m in elevation.
-Volcanic rocks of felsic composition, notably peralkaline trachyte and comendite, were the main products comprising this structure, forming more than 80% of its volume.
+Mapping indicates that the headwaters of Kakuchuya Creek were the site of this large stratovolcano and that it grew greater than 2500 m in elevation.
+Volcanic rocks of felsic composition, notably peralkaline trachyte and comendite, formed more than 80% of the stratovolcano.
 Explosive eruptions during this stage of activity deposited basalt agglomerates, ash fall and ash flow tuffs.
 Peralkaline felsic lava flows reached 7 km long and 3 to 8 m thick.
 The eruptive products of the bimodal stratovolcano stage were deposited over a timespan of 1.8 million years and cover an area roughly 20 km long and 20 km wide.

 Peralkalinity had remarkable effects on lava morphology and mineralogy during the bimodal stratovolcano stage.
 A unique characteristic of the peralkaline felsic lava flows produced during this stage of activity is that although they were high in silica content, the flows were overly fluid in nature.
 This is because the peralkaline content decreased the viscosity of the flows a minimum of 10–30 times over that of calc-alkaline (Note: Calc-alkaline pertains to magmatic rocks consisting of 55–61% silica.) felsic flows.
 As a result of this fluidity, the peralkaline felsic lava flows were able to form small-scale folds and 1 to 2 m in diameter lava tubes.
 The liquidus temperatures of these flows were in excess of 1200 C with viscosities as low as 100,000 poise.
 Glaciation and volcanism were contemporaneous during the bimodal stratovolcano stage as shown by the existence of volcano-glacial deposits in the volcanic edifice.